alexakayman/notchbook/README.md

 To read the book, just divide the fraction and decode the decimal.

+### How To Run It?

+1. Clone the repo
+2. Open up VSCode/Your IDE
+3. Run the script

 ## How It Works

 1. Use the key to encode a given sentence